CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 ### About CodePushGo

-CodePushGo is a live update tool designed specifically for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
+CodePushGo is a live update tool designed specifically for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
 With over 1,900 apps in production and a 95% update rate within 24 hours, it ensures quick fixes without the delays of app store approvals [\[1\]](https://capgo.app/).

 Key features include: